maplibre/maplibre-native/platform/ios/MapLibre.docc/Info.plist_Keys.md

 If it is required by the tileserver you use, set the API key to be used by all instances of ``MLNMapView`` in the current application.

-As an alternative, you can use ``MLNSettings.accessToken`` to set a token in code.

 ## MLNAccuracyAuthorizationDescription

 Set the accuracy authorization description string as an element of `NSLocationTemporaryUsageDescriptionDictionary` to be used by the map to request authorization when the `MLNLocationManager.accuracyAuthorization` is set to `CLAccuracyAuthorizationReducedAccuracy`.
 Requesting accuracy authorization is available for devices running iOS 14.0 and above.